dev4vater/vater/docs/source/terraform.rst

 ::

    terraform
    | main.tf                 # Calls for all terraform modules
    | variables.auto.tfvars   # Contains all variable definitions for non run time variables
    | variables.tf            # Contains all variable declarations and default values for variables provided at run time
-| modules                 #Each enclave in the network diagram is coded into a terraform module.
-This allows for segmented builds and testing of the larger network pieces
+   | modules                 #Each enclave in the network diagram is coded into a terraform module.This allows for segmented builds and testing of the larger network pieces
    -- | dco                  # DCO enclave module
      --| dco.tf             # Contains references to VM templates, creates networks, clones VMs, takes snapshots --| student.tf         # Contains references to class folders and creates student folders --| variables.tf       # Contains variable declarations for all variables used by the module.
 Required duplicate of content in terraform/variables.tf
       --| vsphere.tf         # Contains required references for vsphere (host, cluster, resource pool, credentials)

    -- | fallingStar          # Falling Star enclave module
       -- |sisi.tf            # Contains references to VM templates, folders, creates networks, clones VMs, takes snapshots -- | variables.tf      # Contains variable declarations for all variables used by the module.
 Required duplicate of content in terraform/variables.tf
       -- |vsphere.tf         # Contains required references for vsphere (host, cluster, resource pool, credentials)

 ::